 Strategies to lessen effects of a cheat day

 While going off-plan isn't ideal, it happens.
 Here are some strategies I use to lessen the effects of a cheat day:

 Change your mindset

-Instead of “cheat day,” use phrasing like “going off-plan.”
+Instead of "cheat day on Keto," try use phrasing like "going off-plan."

 The word cheat often has a negative association with it.
 I like the phrase "going off-plan" because it suggests that I made a conscious choice to deviate from my Keto lifestyle.
 It also reinforces that I'm in control of my choices.

 Loosen up your food choices